Parsonsia heterophylla: Distribution

 P. heterophylla is an indigenous or endemic species of New Zealand, meaning that it is not found anywhere else in the world.

 Its presence has been recorded in the North Island, South Island, Three Kings Islands and Stewart Island.
 It is commonly found across the country in lowland or low montane forest.
 Its preferred habitat is forest margins and clearings in coastal scrub patches.
 It has been observed to grow side by side with its close relative Parsonsia capsularis in the Banks Peninsula, where hybrids are sometimes encountered.

 Life cycle

 There is little information available on the timeline and life cycle of this species.
 This plant flowers from September to March, followed by seed pods from February.
 Seeds are dispersed then by the wind.

-If one wants to plant P. heterophylla in their garden, the optimal time to collect seeds is between February to April.
+For planting P. heterophylla in gardens, the optimal time to collect seeds is between February and April.

 Interactions

 P. heterophylla twine their young stems around other plants in order and grow and climb towards the sunlight.

 P. heterophylla is a host plant to a number of invertebrate species, including beetles, wasps, moths, butterflies, grasshoppers and sucking bugs.
 The larvae of the moth Stigmella kaimanua feed on the leaves of P. heterophylla.
-It also attracts the rare New Zealand Ribbonwood Aphid or Paradoxaphis plagianthi.
+It also attracts the rare New Zealand ribbonwood aphid or Paradoxaphis plagianthi.
 The sweet-scented flowers of P. heterophylla are attractive to night-flying moths.

-The nectar of P. heterophylla is eaten by the New Zealand Bellbird or Korimako.
+The nectar of P. heterophylla is eaten by the New Zealand bellbird or korimako.